 Meals from The Farmer’s Dog ship free to any of the lower 48 states and arrive frozen.
 It’s simple to make changes to your plan as needed, including the timing of deliveries and food quantity.
 The Farmer's Dog is a winner for a daily meal service that features some of the highest-quality ingredients available.

 It’s no secret that natural dog food has a lot of health benefits for your pup.
 We love Nom Nom dog food because the company guarantees that you’ll see a change in your furry friend within 30 days, or you’ll get your money back.

 Each pre-portioned meal is made from fresh, natural ingredients, and you can pick from four flavors (beef, chicken, pork, or turkey) based on your dog’s nutritional needs.
 Nom Nom’s in-house veterinarian creates the recipes to ensure your dog gets all of the nutrients he or she needs.
-Choose from shipments every two or four weeks based on what works best with your schedule.
+Start a two-week trial with meals custom portioned for your dog.
+After that, choose from shipments every two or four weeks based on what works best with your schedule.

 Best Dry Food: Spot & Tango

 Use SPRUCE50 to take 50% off your first Spot & Tango order.
 Afterward, the subscription will revert to full price for the next scheduled delivery.
 Try their Yam Yum and Chicken Munchies Snacks, as these single-ingredient snacks are to be delivered with each Fresh or UnKibble shipment and switch at any time.